zostay/RakuWAPI/README.md

 ### 2.1.2 The Input Stream

 An application server is required to provide the input stream as a [Supply](http://doc.perl6.org/type/Supply) emitting [Blob](http://doc.perl6.org/type/Blob)s.
-Middleware, however, MAY replace the Supply with one that emits anything that might be useful to the application or even remove it altogether.
+Middleware, however, MAY replace the Supply with one that emits anything that might be useful to the application.

-The middleware MUST still terminate the payload in the Input Stream with a call to `done` and an abnormal termination with `quit`.
+The input stream provided by the middleware MUST be *sane*.

 ### 2.1.3 The Error Stream

-See section 2.2.3.
+See sections 2.0.3 and 2.2.3.

 ### 2.1.4 Application Response

 As with an application, middleware MUST return a valid P6SGI response to the server.

-### 2.1.5 Payload and Encoding
+### 2.1.4.0 HTTP Payload and Encoding

+If a middleware application does not need to perform any payload processing, it SHOULD ignore the [Supply](http://doc.perl6.org/type/Supply) returned by the application and return it to the caller as-is.

-All the encoding issues in 2.0.5 and 2.2.5 need to be considered.
+Otherwise, all the encoding issues in 2.0.4.0 and 2.2.4.0 need to be considered.

-Special care needs to be taken when middleware needs to process the application body.
-In such cases, the middleware MUST deal with the possibility of needing to encode the characters being supplied.
-In such cases, middleware MUST do its best to handle encoding as servers are required:

-  * Any [Blob](http://doc.perl6.org/type/Blob) data SHOULD be passed through as-is.

-  * Any non-Blob SHOULD be stringified using [Str](http://doc.perl6.org/type/Str) or the unary `~` prefix.

-  * Middleware SHOULD examine the charset value of the Content-Type header and prefer that encoding.

-  * If no charset is present or the middleware does not implementing charset handling, the middleware MUST encode using the value in `p6w.body.encoding`.

-The application is permitted to emit any object as part of the response payload so long as some middleware maps those objects into the types the application server is required to support: [Cool](http://doc.perl6.org/type/Cool), [Blob](http://doc.perl6.org/type/Blob), [List](http://doc.perl6.org/type/List) of [Pairs](http://doc.perl6.org/type/Pairs), and [Associative](http://doc.perl6.org/type/Associative).
-The latter two must be appropriate for the protocol being communicated.

 2.2 Layer 2: Application
 ------------------------